Like Netflix. Like a magazine. You can keep it for just one month. The startup ushers in an era of electric cars as a service and not as a product.

 Subscription car

-The high running costs and the need for constant adjustments push the car to become a service.
+High management costs and the need for constant adjustments push the car to become a service.
 Something to pay for like gas or electricity.
-Many traditional companies are planning services similar to that of Canoo, but they will have to face the expenses of a network of resellers that will soon lose a lot of raison d'être.
+Many traditional companies are planning services similar to Canoo's, but they will have to face the expenses of a reseller network that will soon lose much of its raison d'être.

 The Canoo service will debut in early 2021 in Los Angeles, followed by San Francisco and the main cities on the West coast.